john-tornblom/pyrsl/README.rst

 pyrsl also contain a few additional command line options not available in the original RSL interpreter:

   -include    Add a path to list of dirs to search for include files.
   -diff       Save a diff of all emits to a filename.
   -emit       Chose when to emit, i.e. never, on change, or always.
   -force      Make read-only emit files writable.
+  -integrity  check the model for integrity violations upon program exit

 For more information, see the help text by appending -h to the command line when executing gen_erate.